arumullayaswanth/Kubernetes/13-argocd/README.md

-# 🎉 ArgoCD: End-to-End Project.
+# 🎉 ArgoCD: End-to-End Guide for Kids (Super Simple)

 This guide shows you how to install ArgoCD on Kubernetes, make it do its magic, push apps with Git, and roll back if something breaks—all in easy steps.